inatel/DM122-T174-AppShell/README.md

-# PWA App Shell
+# PWA - Vanilla JS

-A PWA App Shell with vanilla JavaScript
+An example of PWA with Vanilla JS